Cordulephya bidens

 It inhabits rainforest streams in northern Queensland, Australia.

 Cordulephya bidens is a small to tiny, black or purplish-black dragonfly with yellowish markings.
-It rests with its wings folded above its body in a similar manner to a damselfly.
+It rests with its wings folded above its body, similar to a damselfly.

+Etymology

+The genus name Cordulephya combines Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel"), with Greek φυή (phyē, "form", "stature" or "growth"), thus meaning "having the form of Cordulia".

+The species name bidens is Latin for "two-toothed" or "with two teeth", likely referring to the teeth on the male appendages.